Julian Alvarez will soon leave Texas Workforce Commission - NewsBreak

 His colleagues had a nickname, reflecting his work and travels around the state.

 “Commissioner Alvarez, the Texas tornado, continuously traveled the great state of Texas to champion the needs of the world-class Texas workforce,” TWC Commissioner Representing Employers Aaron Demerson said.
 “His focus on developing our workforce helped create a robust pipeline of talent for our employers.
-Congratulations to Commissioner Alvarez on his next step and thank you for your service to our working Texans.”Last chance for public to try to save popular border park
+Congratulations to Commissioner Alvarez on his next step and thank you for your service to our working Texans.”https://www.valleycentral.com/news/local-news/brownsville-native-named-rio-grande-valley-border-patrol-chief/

 Coming from the Rio Grande Valley, Alvarez served as president and CEO of the Rio Grande Valley Partnership.
 He also served as the Texas regional director for U.S. Sen. Kay Bailey Hutchinson, advising on legislative and policy issues related to South Texas.